-The SEC made out like a fat rat right at "The Home Depot College Football Awards Show" Thursday night.
+The SEC made out like a fat rat at "The Home Depot College Football Awards Show" Thursday night.

 LSU cornerback Tyrann Mathieu got things started for the conference by taking home the Chuck Bednarik Award, which is given to the nation's best defensive player.